Gender Dysphoria, Gender Identity Disorder and Informed Consent

 Most pediatricians have little knowledge of gender identity disorder because it is often not taught in their pediatric training.
 Such a policy is indefensible because GID is an acknowledged psychiatric disorder in children that is associated with significant emotional suffering.
 Hopefully, this "politically correct" policy of these pediatric training programs will one day be replaced by solid medical science as pediatricians should provide information and initial guidelines for the treatment of GID.

 Youth with gender dysphoria/gender identity disorder today are being encouraged by parents, mental health professionals and physicians to consider the possibility of sexual reassignment surgery, as though surgery could actually change a youth's biological nature.
 The transsexual article on this site presents the serious health risks associated with sexual reassignment surgery and the alternative effective treatment of gender identity disorder.

 Dr. Cohen-Kettenis, a psychiatrist at a transsexual treatment center for adolescents in the Netherlands wrote in the major journal of child psychiatry that, "The percentage of children coming to our clinic with GID as adolescents wanting sex reassignment is much higher than the reported percentages in the literature."
 She went on to write, "We believe treatment should be available for all children with GID, regardless of their eventual sexual orientation."(Gender Identity Disorder in the DSM?
 J Am Acad Child & Adolesc Psychiatr.
 2001.
 40:391.)

-Youth and parents have the right to be given informed consent about the highly effective treatment that has been available for decades for this disorder (Gender Identity Disorder, Zucker and Bradley).
+Youth and parents have the right to be given informed consent about the highly effective treatment that has been available for decades for youth who have gender confusion and unhappiness.
 Mental health professionals, physicians and educators have a professional responsibility to acquire and communicate such knowledge and family members, clergy and elected officials a moral responsibility to do so.